On Air Now

 When Netflix’s fascinating nature documentary, 'Our Planet', hit our home screens, we spoke to composer Steven Price about his mesmerising score and working with David Attenborough.

-Our Planet, the visionary nature series exploring some of Earth’s most precious habitats, landed on Netflix earlier this year, following four years of filming around the globe.
+Our Planet, the visionary nature series exploring some of Earth’s most precious habitats, landed on Netflix in 2019, following four years of filming around the globe.

 Narrated by Sir David Attenborough, the eight-part series takes viewers on a spectacular journey and inspires them to protect the world in which we live.